Malacological Research Grants

 The Malacological Society will continue support for molluscan research with a grant scheme to be known temporarily as the Mollusc Research Grants.
 The Council would favourably consider naming the award after a donor, or their nominee, if a substantial donation was made to the Endowment Fund.

-The MSA will occasionally offer travel grants to conferences.
-Details of current grants will be listed here, and MSA Members will be notified of opportunities to apply via email.
+The MSA will occasionally offer travel grants to other conferences.
+Details of these opportunities will be listed here, and MSA Members will be notified via email.